 Well, there was a checklist error that had almost prevented the lunar module from landing.
 But that's another story.
 This one is about people who had no Stack Overflow to search for help, about times when common software development and design principles were in their infancy, and about the “pocket calculator” that made it possible for people to walk the moon.

 Power of 10 to power the one: Coding for Mars

-Our developers can spend hours arguing about which programming language is the most popular on Earth, but when it comes to Mars, the answer is clear – it's C. Most of the software on Curiosity, the only operating rover on the planet's surface, is built in it (it was 2,5 million lines in 2012 and should be much more as of today).
-It also has over 1 million lines of Java and C++ code that are responsible for driving the rover and controlling its robotic arm.
+Our developers can spend hours arguing about which programming language is the most popular on Earth, but when it comes to Mars, the answer is clear – it's C. Most of the software on Curiosity and Perseverance, NASA rovers operating on the planet's surface, is built in it.
+The Curiosity also has over 1 million lines of Java and C++ code that are responsible for driving the rover and controlling its robotic arm.

-But the most curious thing about Curiosity code is HOW it was written.
+But the most curious thing about the Curiosity code is HOW it was written.

 Shortly after heading JPL’s Laboratory for Reliable Software (LARS), Dr. Holzmann noticed that developers didn't follow most of the rules set in Coding Standards.
 On top of that, every mission had its own standard.
 As a result, you could get conflicting numbers when running the same code on different environments.

 Dr. Holzmann spent endless hours asking his programmers only one question:

 “If you could pick 10 rules to follow and ignore hundreds of others, what 10 rules would they be?”

 Their answers formed the "Power of Ten" – a set of risk-based coding rules in which every rule came from a real-life accident or failure caused by its violation.